openthread/ot-br-posix/etc/openwrt/openthread-br/README.md

 make package/openthread-br/compile
 ```

-or verbose make for debugging,
+or to do a verbose make for debugging:

 ```bash
 make -j1 V=sc package/openthread-br/compile